Bioinformatics approach to influenza A/H1N1 vaccine immune profiling

 Translating the discovery of immunogenic measles peptides into a candidate vaccine

-The laboratory has identified 13 naturally processed HLA-DRB1*03-restricted measles peptides.
+The Vaccine Research Group has identified 13 naturally processed HLA-DRB1*03-restricted measles peptides.
 The current live-virus measles vaccine is highly effective and widely used; however, outbreaks among vaccinated individuals continue to occur.
 Difficulties faced by the current vaccine include pre-existing maternal antibodies that suppress response to the vaccine, cold chain requirements for vaccine viability, contraindicated use in immunocompromised individuals and the requirement for trained health care providers to administer the vaccine.
-The lab's ability to identify critical measles epitopes is a significant step in developing a safe and effective peptide-based measles vaccine that circumvents these issues related to vaccine failure.
+The group's ability to identify critical measles epitopes is a significant step in developing a safe and effective peptide-based measles vaccine that circumvents these issues related to vaccine failure.

 See Dr. Poland's publications related to measles and peptides.